aldolat/pinboard-bookmarks/readme.txt

 * Added collapsible panels.
 * Minimum height for text fields is 80 pixels now.
 * Cleaned and beautified HTML code.

+The full changelog is documented in the changelog file released along with the plugin package and is hosted on [GitHub](https://github.com/aldolat/pinboard-bookmarks/blob/master/CHANGELOG.md).

 == Upgrade Notice ==